Energy-Efficient Task Offloading and Resource Allocation for Multiple Access Mobile Edge Computing: System Model

-A MEC system is considered with $\mathcal{N}$ frequency bands of single edge server (termed subchannels in the sequel) and $\mathcal{K}$ MUs, which constitutes the set $\mathcal{K}\triangleq \{1,2,...,K\}$.
+a MEC system is considered with $\mathcal{N}$ frequency bands of single edge server (termed subchannels in the sequel) and $\mathcal{K}$ MUs, which constitutes the set $\mathcal{N}\triangleq \{1,2,...,N\}$ and $\mathcal{K}\triangleq \{1,2,...,K\}$, respectively.
 Each MU has a computational task which can be completed with the help of the edge server, where part or whole of the task can be offloaded to the edge server to satisfy the latency requirement, and other part of the task is finished locally.
-The offloaded task is transmitted through subchannels and computed by the edge server, and its computation results will be feedback to the associated MU.
-Considering the computational task executed by $k$th MU is latency-critical, whose input bits should be completed within $T_k$ seconds, and we assume that $T_k$ is smaller than the channel coherence time, which means the channel gain remains unchanged during the MU completes its task.
+Considering the computational task executed by $k$th MU is latency-critical, its input bits should be completed within latency constraint, i.e., $T_k$ (seconds), and we assume that $T_k$ is smaller than the channel coherence time, which means the channel gain remains unchanged during the MU completes its task.

+In this paper, we consider a three-phase time protocol, whose frame structure can be shown as in Fig. \ref{f:frame_structure}.

+The $k$th MU first determines the amount of data for offloading in the preparation phase, and it is divided into local and offloaded parts for future processing.
+Then, the local part starts the execution phase and computes the tasks.
+For the offloaded part, the $k$ MU transmits part of the data to the edge server by subchannel $n$, $n \in \mathcal{N}$ in the offloading phase, and the edge server executes the offloaded tasks and feedbacks the computation results to the associated MU in the execution phase.

+Note that after the preparation phase, local and offload part start the following processing simultaneously, which can be achieved through full duplex.
+Moreover, at each time slot during the offloading phase, the local MU can offloads tasks via multiple subchannels simultaneously and each subchannel can be occupied by multiple MUs.
+Next, we introduce the three-phase protocol in detail.